lidofinance/dual-governance/docs/specification.md

 - The rage quit process MUST be completed, including the expiration of the `RageQuitExtensionDelay` duration.
 - The `RageQuitEthWithdrawalsTimelock` period MUST be elapsed after the expiration of the `RageQuitExtensionDelay` duration.
 - The caller MUST be set as the owner of the provided NFTs.
-- Each Withdrawal NFT MUST have been claimed using the `Escrow.claimUnstETH()` function.
+- Each withdrawal NFT MUST have been claimed using the `Escrow.claimUnstETH()` function.
 - Withdrawal NFTs must not have been withdrawn previously.